-Temper Tantrums: Navigating Your Child's Emotional Outbursts
+Temper Tantrums: Managing Your Child's Emotional Outbursts

 The Reasons Behind Children’s Tantrums

 Tantrums vary in intensity and frequency among children, but they commonly occur between the ages of 18 months and 3 years old.
 They often stem from frustration, exhaustion, hunger, or a desire for independence.
 Toddlers, still developing their language skills, may resort to tantrums when they struggle to express their wants and needs verbally.
 Additionally, conflicts can arise when children encounter limitations or are unable to obtain something they desire.
+Tantrums are a normal part of early childhood development and often reflect a child’s growing independence and emotional regulation skills.

 Ways to Prevent Tantrums